 Each state prison is overseen by a superintendent working for the Arizona Department of Corrections (ADOC).

-The ADOC has a particular area on their website called “Inmate Datasearch,” making it easy for visitors to run an Arizona prison inmate search to find someone incarcerated in the state.
+The ADOC has a particular area on their website called “Inmate Datasearch,” making it easy for visitors to run an Arizona prison inmate locator search to find someone incarcerated in the state.
 Use the steps below to find someone in an Arizona state prison:

 Additionally, Arizona has three federal prisons to house inmates who have violated federal laws, and one field office to help with reentry.
 The facilities are: